rberger/AutoFFI/BUILDING.md

 sudo apt-get install protobuf-compiler libprotobuf-dev libboost-{filesystem,program-options}-dev libedit-dev libz-dev
 ```

-One last step is to generate the protobuf translation units according to your specific version:
+One last step is to generate the protobuf header and translation unit according

-The instructions for installing AutoFFI then are pretty simple:
+to your specific version.
+The instructions for installing AutoFFI then are
+pretty simple:

 ```bash
 git clone https://github.com/AutoFFI/AutoFFI && cd AutoFFI/